Edetmanchi/alx-pre_course/README.md

-My first and updated readme.Updated from github.com
+My first and updated readme.